 Extractables and leachables studies enable manufacturers to identify, quantify and identify the risk of leachable impurities migrating into a drug solution from container closure systems, processing equipment or packaging.
 This makes the successful examination of extractable and leachable substances extremely important for both the protection of patients and adherence to regulatory expectations.

 Smithers offers chemical analysis laboratories in both the UK and US, offering a comprehensive range of extractables and leachables testing techniques.
-We also offer primary pack testing, distribution studies and bioanalytical services.
+We also offer primary pack testing, distribution studies, bioanalytical services and biocompatibility extractables testing.

 Smithers provides extractables and leachables testing on a wide range of closure and drug delivery systems, including:

 - Orally inhaled and nasal drug products (OINDP)